Yay, new content! And look, itโsโฆ Oh. More nonsense about ST.

 “Ack!
 Negative ST Roll scores?”

 Yep.
-Rolling against a negative score seems – and is – a weird idea for most traits you’d roll against.
+Rolling against a negative score seems โ and is โ a weird idea for most traits you’d roll against.
 But it’s perfectly kosher and even necessary where ST is concerned.
 There’s no getting around it: as long as the game’s going to offer rolls against ST as a thing, and as long as it sets some wee level of ST that equates to a roll against 1, then it has to allow rolls against 0 and lower as creature ST dips below that level.

 And as long as proper target difficulties are used, it works fine!
 A creature with ST Roll -4 is decidedly weak, but it’ll normally be pitting its power against targets that offer huge bonuses: say, bending the bars of a birdcage, not an Alcatraz cell door, for a +10 or higher bonus.
+The result is some perfectly normal and rollable test of physical power.

 The same applies to Quick Contests.
-In some head-to-head Contest of ST, the wee creature’s ST Roll of -4 will likely fail by a whopping 10 or 15 or more, but its similarly-small opponent’s ST Roll of (let’s say) 0 will also likely fail by 10 or so.
+In a head-to-head Contest of ST, the wee creature’s ST Roll of -4 will likely fail by a whopping 10 or 15 or more, but its similarly-small opponent’s ST Roll of (let’s say) 0 will also likely fail by 10 or so.
 Per normal rules, the one that fails by less has the margin of victory and wins the Contest.
 It works, and it works anywhere along the ST continuum.

 “But what about a Regular Contest?
 That would require actually rolling under negative ST Roll scores for anything to happen.”